ethand9/CS344-Operating-Systems/README.md

 # CS344: Operating Systems
-This contains the homework for CS 344 at Oregon State University.
+This contains my homework for CS 344 at Oregon State University.